 Work-related accidents can happen in any occupation or industry.
 Some industries are more susceptible to on-the-job injuries due to the hazards and risks involved.
 Workers in industries such as construction, oil and natural gas, and mining are more prone to workplace injuries.
 Still, any employee, including office workers, can sustain temporary or permanent injuries through occupational hazards.
-If a workplace accident interrupts your life, you might be entitled to workers’ compensation benefits.
+If a workplace accident interrupts your life, you might be entitled to workers’ comp benefits.
 An experienced Fort Lauderdale workers’ compensation lawyer can explain these benefits to you.

 Table of Contents